 There are some cases where your best option, by far, is for us to file a lawsuit.

-Then we usually collect evidence before filing the lawsuit, to make sure we will be able to prove our case.
+Then an Orlando car accident attorney must collect evidence before filing the lawsuit, to make sure we will be able to prove our case.
 Then we file a document in the courthouse called a “complaint,” which is served on the defendant, and your lawsuit has begun.

 What Happens During A Lawsuit Involving Accidents & Injuries?